 Ready to contribute?
 Here’s how to set up Django-MySQL for local development.

 $ git clone firstname.lastname@example.org:your_name_here/django-mysql.git $ cd django-mysql/

-Check you have MySQL or MariaDB running and that the settings in
+Check you have a supported version of MySQL or MariaDB running and that the settings in

 tests/settings.pywill work for connecting.
 This involves making sure you can connect from your terminal with the plain command

 mysqlwith no options, i.e. as your current user.